Canon 1D vs Panasonic GM5

 The Canon EOS-1D and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2014.
 The 1D is a DSLR, while the GM5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (GM5) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Panasonic GM5